-- Wear a mask that covers the nose and mouth along with goggles or face shield when performing procedures that may create splashes or sprays of blood or body fluids. - Prescription glasses are not an adequate substitution for goggles. - Wear a mask and eye protection when in close proximity (3ft) to a patient who is coughing or sneezing. - Wear a gown when clothing could be soiled with blood or other body fluids. - Wear gloves anytime you may have contact with blood or other body fluids or any potentially infectious material. - Remember that wearing gloves does not replace hand washing.
+- Wear a mask that covers the nose and mouth along with goggles or a face shield when performing procedures that may create splashes or sprays of blood or body fluids. - Prescription glasses are not adequate substitutes for goggles - Wear a mask and eye protection when in close proximity (3 ft) to a patient who is coughing or sneezing. - Wear a gown when your clothing could be soiled with blood or other body fluids. - Wear gloves anytime you may have contact with blood or other body fluids or any potentially infectious material. - Remember that wearing gloves does not replace hand washing

-Mycobacterium Tuberculosis (MTB)
+Mycobactrium Tuberculosis (MTB)

-- If a patient has signs and symptoms of TB, airborne isolation must be initiated. - These patients must remain in airborne isolation until the diagnosis of MTB has been ruled out or until they begin responding to therapy. - The infection prevention department must be consulted to discontinue airborne isolation. - Patients are no longer considered contagious when 3 sputum AFB smears are negative, collected at least 8-24 hours apart. - If discharge before clearance, the health department will be notified to follow the patient.
+• If a patient has signs and symptoms of TB, airborne isolation must be initiated.

+• These patients must will remain in Airborne isolation until the diagnosis of MTB has been ruled out or until they begin responding to therapy.

+• The infection prevention department must be consulted to discontinue Airborne isolation.

+Patients are no longer considered contagious when 3 sputum AFB smears are negative, collected at least 8-24 hours apart

+If discharged before clearance the health department will be notified to follow the patient